The A Major Triad: A Complete Music Theory Guide

 Last Update:

-The A Major triad is one of the most popular chords in Western music.
-In this article you’ll learn how to contract the A major triad as well as how to play it on piano and guitar.
 We’ve also included sections on inversions and figured bass for those that want a deeper understanding.
 Lastly, listen to some examples of popular songs that featured this triad.

-A Major Triad – Root , 3rd and 5th
+Root , 3rd and 5th

-Below is the A major triad shown in the treble and bass clef.
+Here is the triad written on the stave in the treble and bass clef.

-A major triad treble clef
+A major chord treble clef

-A major triad bass clef
+A major chord bass clef

 Before you read on make sure that you have a basic understanding of intervals.
 Intervals are vital for understanding how triads are built.
 Check out our guide to major, minor and perfect intervals for more on this.